mattegan/Dummy.js/README.md

 This makes a lot more sense, and is pretty easy to follow.

 ###Reference
+---
 #####Dummy(secure, port, hostname, delimiter, connectionCallback)

 The dummy constructor takes five arguments:

-    secure : either an object or something else - if object, dummy uses it as a settings object for a tls connection port : pretty self explanatory
+    secure : either an object or something else - if object, dummy uses it as a settings object for a tls connection - this can cause an error if the tls library doesn't enjoy your object, pass *false* if not using a secure connection port : pretty self explanatory
     hostname : really?
     delimiter : how is the server separating messages